 A class may have the following annotation:

+Only has an effect if specified, and the string must then be non-empty.
 It indicates that the class ideally should not be used anymore and gives a message indicating the recommended action.
 This annotation is not inherited, the assumption is that if a class uses an obsolete class (as a base class or as the class of one of the components) that shall be updated – ideally without impacting users of the class.
 If that is not possible the current class can have also have an obsolete annotation.

 A component declaration may have the following annotation: